rkumar/zfm/README.md

 The following assumes you are using VIM mode (that is currently the default startup mode).

-You can navigate using j and k with count, or gg G , use "e" to open a file or directory.
+You can navigate using j and k with count, or gg G , use ENTER or "e" to open a file or directory.
+ENTER will open the file in your EDITOR, whereas "e" gives you options of various programs to run, or give your own command to run on the file.
 Multiple files can be opened using "oo" with count, or combinations such as "oG" or "o(count)gg" etc. "x" selects single files.
-Use "ENTER" to see a menu of options for that filetype or dir.
+Use "e" to see a menu of options for that filetype or dir.
+MENU-1 may also be used to get a set of options for the file.
+MENU-2 gives options for selected files (such as zipping, searching, diffing, etc).

 Note that file numbering in VIM mode is absolute if you type "g" or the last command was a "gg" command.
 If you use "j" or "k", numbering becomes relative.